 Enablers need help in learning how to stand up to an addict and do what is in their best interests, even when they are accustomed to helping, acceding and acquiescing to everything the addict demands.

-Enabling addiction does not help an addict get better and it can even drive him or her to his or her death.
+Being an enabler does not help an addict get better long term and it can even drive him or her to his or her death.
 The family who has been enabling for many years needs assistance in learning new behaviors too.
-When they learn how to detach and stop enabling, they can help the addict get on the road to recovery.
+When they learn how to detach and stop enabling, they can help the addict get on the road to long term recovery.

-For more information on helping you and your loved one overcome addiction, check out the benefits of family therapy.
+For more information on helping you, learning how to set boundaries, and helping your loved one overcome addiction, check out the benefits of family therapy at DreamLife Recovery.